Learn what a Token Generation Event (TGE) is, how it works, benefits, and key insights for crypto investors.

 Initial Launch Effects

-Liquidity & Price Discovery
+Liquidity and Price Discovery

-Benefits of the Token Generation Events
+Benefits of Token Generation Events

 Utility Design